PrefectHQ/prefect/docs/index.md

 ### Security first
 Prefect helps you keep your data and code secure.
 Prefect's patented [hybrid execution model](https://www.prefect.io/why-prefect/hybrid-model/) means your data can stay in your environment while Prefect Cloud orchestrates your flows.
 Prefect, the company, is SOC2 compliant and our enterprise product makes it easy for you to restrict access to the right people in your organization.

+### A user friendly, interactive dashboard for your dataflows
+In the [Prefect Orion UI](ui/overview/) you can quickly set up notifications, visualize run history, and schedule your dataflows.

 ### Faster and easier than building from scratch
 It's estimated that up to 80% of a data engineer's time is spent writing code to guard against edge cases and provide information when a dataflow inevitably fails.
 Building the functionality that Prefect 2.0 delivers by hand would be a significant cost of engineering time.